Digest of Benefit Entitlement Principles Chapter 10 - Section 12

 10.12.2.6 Factors to consider

-Numerous factors must be considered in determining the extent to which taking a course affects the claimant's availability.
+Numerous factors must be considered in determining the extent to which taking training affects the claimant's availability.

-The assessment of all the subjective and objective circumstances and facts and the conditions placed on accepting employment will enable the agent to determine the effect the training course has on the claimant's availability.
-The agent must compile the facts and document them in support of the decision.
+The assessment of all the subjective and objective circumstances and facts and the conditions placed on accepting employment will help determine the effect the training has on the claimant's availability.

 10.12.2.7 Employment opportunities in the labour market

-The agent should obtain specific details on the nature of the employment the claimant is prepared to accept and the conditions under which this work will be accepted.
-The agent must then determine if the skills and/or experience of the claimant will allow for reasonable prospects of employment within these conditions.
+It is necessary to obtain specific details on the nature of the employment the claimant is prepared to accept and the conditions under which this work will be accepted.
+Then, it must be determined if the skills and/or experience of the claimant will allow for reasonable prospects of employment within these conditions.

-For example, the claimant resides in an area in which there is little or no possibility of employment and has experienced many weeks of unsuccessful job search and difficulty finding employment because of the variable conditions of the labour market.
-Faced with poor labour market conditions, a claimant (including seasonal employment workers and those living in remote regions), while remaining available and searching for work, may decide to take a course rather than remain inactive.
+For example, the claimant resides in an area in which there is little or no possibility of employment and has experienced many weeks of unsuccessful job search and difficulty finding employment because of variable conditions in the labour market.
+Faced with poor labour market conditions, a claimant (including seasonal employment workers and those living in remote regions), while remaining available and searching for work, may decide to take training rather than remain inactive.

-When making a decision in such cases, the agent must take into account factors related to the labour market in terms of whether employment opportunities are limited; or whether local labour market conditions are good and the claimant should be able to become re-employed.
+When deciding in such cases, it is necessary to take into account factors related to the labour market in terms of whether employment opportunities are limited; or whether local labour market conditions are good, and the claimant should be able to become re-employed.

-The agent has a degree of flexibility when assessing the claimant's availability in light of the local labour market.
-However, in order to conclude that a claimant’s availability in these cases is proven, the course should be of secondary importance and should not be an obstacle to seeking and accepting suitable employment in the event the labour market improves.
-In this context, once the availability has been accepted in these situations, the claimant’s ongoing availability should be examined periodically as the labour market evolves (CUB 74921).
+There is a degree of flexibility when assessing the claimant's availability in light of the local labour market.
+However, in order to conclude that a claimant's availability in these cases is proven, the training should be of secondary importance and should not be an obstacle to seeking and accepting suitable employment if the labour market improves.
+In this context, once availability has been accepted in these situations, the claimant's ongoing availability should be examined periodically as the labour market evolves (CUB 74921).

 10.12.2.8 Hours of work